KarolisBz/computational-theory-assessment-G00417529/README.md

     - Open ``problems.ipynb`` from the interface and run all cells sequentially from top to bottom.

 ## References
-All refrences are mentioned inline or in markdown at [problems.ipynb](problems.ipynb) to provide the context in which they are used in.
+All references are mentioned inline or in markdown at [problems.ipynb](problems.ipynb) to provide the context in which they are used in.

 - [Unittest](https://docs.python.org/3/library/unittest.html)
 - [Type aliases](https://docs.python.org/3/library/typing.html)